atul05kumar/SpringApp/README.md

 `<property name="myTeam" ref="home" />`
 + Note that `ref` can be used to refer to other beans, however `value` is used for primitive or String.
 + The component scan can be enabled in xml file using `<context:component-scan base-package="com.atul"/>`
+### Constructor and Setter Injection
++ A bean can be prepared by either constructor or by using setter methods.
+If the bean has to be immutable, and it does not make sense to use the bean without having some members set, then use the constructor method, other wise setters can be used.

+### Bean Scopes
++ By default, all spring managed beans are singletons! defined by `@Scope("singleton")` which we do not need to write explicitly.
++ Default scope can be changed from singleton to prototype by putting @Scope("prototype") next to the `@Bean` annotation.
++ There are other scopes as well, and we can if we want define our own custom scopes.
++ Another important thing is that we cannot instantiate abstract classes using spring.
+To use them, we need to provide the factory method to get their instance.
+    + If the factory method lies in another class, then that bean also need to be instantiated and refered back by using `factory-bean`.